 Insulation

-Warming cabinets are available as either insulated or non-insulated.
+Commercial food warming cabinets are available as either insulated or non-insulated.
 Insulated cabinets help preserve heat within the cabinet more efficiently, which saves energy and reduces cost.
 Insulated cabinets are more expensive than non-insulated cabinets, but they are better equipped for transporting food items.
 Uninsulated cabinets have a smaller price tag and are ideal for low-volume operations where transporting the product isn’t necessary.

 Non-Insulated

-Non-insulated cabinets are a great option for a smaller budget, or for low-volume operations.
+Non-insulated food warmer cabinets are a great option for a smaller budget, or for low-volume operations.
 These cabinets do their job of holding foods at proper environments and do so at a lower price point than insulated models.

 Pros: